TheRenegadeCoder/sample-programs-website/sources/programs/hello-world/algol68/how-to-implement-the-solution.md

 To be honest, I don't understand the error.
 My best guess is *printf* requires an array of arguments.
-Whereas, the *varargs* solution I'm proposing issues the format string and “Hello, World!” as separate arguments.
+Whereas, the *varargs* solution I'm proposing issues the format string and "Hello, World!" as separate arguments.
 Fortunately, [James Jones has a great explanation for this][1].